 A Flexible Modeling Approach at the Individual Level

-Open-Source Value Platform models simulate health outcomes and risks associated with sequences of treatment for individual patients within the model, each with their own characteristics, disease course, and health outcomes.
+Open-Source Value Platform models simulate health outcomes and risks associated with sequences of treatments for individual patients within the model, each with their own characteristics, disease course, and health outcomes.
 The models are designed to be flexible so that:

 - Results can be tailored to the unique characteristics (e.g., age, gender, disease activity) of specific populations of interest to a specific user;

 - A range of modeling approaches based on the prior academic literature can be selected, analyzed, and debated;

 - Users can decide to consider costs to the healthcare system alone or include broader societal costs such as effects on patients’ earnings;

 - Important values such as drug prices can be easily edited;

-- Users can consider components not usually included in value models—for example, the value of available treatments to the currently healthy, the value of hope, and treatment attributes such as mode of administration.
+- Users can consider components not usually included in value models—for example, the value of available treatments to the currently healthy, the value of hope, and patient preferences for treatment attributes such as mode of administration.

 Applications in Value Assessment

 Open-Source Value Platform models currently support two approaches to value-oriented decision analysis: cost-effectiveness analysis and multi-criteria decision analysis.